-To receive notification of documentation updates - go to the product folder for your device on ti.com.
-In the upper right-hand corner, click the Alert me button to register and receive a weekly digest of product information that has changed (if any).
-For change details, check the revision history of any revised document
+To receive notification of documentation updates, navigate to the device product folder on ti.com.
+In the upper right corner, click on Alert me to register and receive a weekly digest of any product information that has changed.
+For change details, review the revision history included in any revised document.